CSSclasses/CSSclasses/_posts/2015-01-09-css-class-selector.markdown

 ---

 ### Class Selector
-Until now we used the element selector to apply styles to an element.
+Until now we selected HTML elements to apply styles to an element.
 What’s wrong with that?
 Nothing, until you want to have two or more differently styled `div`s on your page.

 {% include switch.html %}